-- trading in, and clearing of, standardised (listed) derivatives contracts; - trading in and/or clearing of non-standardised (OTC) derivatives contracts; - trading on credit; - borrowing and lending of financial instruments; - safekeeping and administration of financial instruments;
+- trading in, and clearing of, standardised (listed) derivatives contracts; - trading in and/or clearing of non-standardised (OTC) derivatives contracts; - trading on credit; - borrowing and lending of financial instruments; - safekeeping and administration of financial instruments; - conclusion of interest rate and foreign exchange contracts; - conclusion of security interest and financial collateral agreements; - trading in commodity derivatives.

-- -

-- conclusion of interest rate and foreign exchange contracts; conclusion of security interest and financial collateral agreements; trading in commodity derivatives. -

-- -

-Trading and clearing may also be governed by specific trading rules/standard terms and conditions of the various execution venues1 and central counterparties where trading and settlement/clearing take place.
-In case of conflict between the Terms and Conditions of Business and/or any agreements as mentioned in the preceding paragraph and such trading rules/standard terms and conditions of the execution venue or the central counterparty shall apply.
+Trading and clearing may also be governed by specific trading rules/standard terms and conditions of the various execution venues2 and central counterparties where trading and settlement/clearing take place.
+In case of conflict between the Terms and Conditions of Business and/or any agreements as mentioned in the preceding paragraph and such trading rules/standard terms and conditions, the trading rules/standard terms and conditions of the execution venue or the central counterparty shall apply.